tldr-pages/tldr/pages/linux/wpa_passphrase.md

 # wpa_passphrase

-> Generate a WPA PSK from an ASCII passphrase for a SSID
+> Generate a WPA PSK from an ASCII passphrase for a SSID.

 - Display WPA PSK for a SSID reading passphrase from stdin: